-- an appropriate quality assurance system in place and - evidence the system is implemented effectively.
+• an appropriate quality assurance system in place and

+- evidence the system is implemented effectively. - Back to contents i.
+Occupational knowledge and competence in first aid - evidenced by:

 7. Internal Quality Assurer Requirements

 Those involved in the internal quality assurance of this qualification (IQAs) must have knowledge and competency in first aid as well as knowledge and competency in internal quality assurance.
 An acceptable portfolio must show: